Healthy commerce is impossible without inventory management.

 Developed in 1913, and refined later, this formula serves vendors for years, identifying the optimal number of goods to order, minimizing costs for buying, storage and delivery.
 It assumes that demand, order and storage costs are constant and steady.

-S - ordering cost per purchase
+- S - ordering cost per purchase;

-D - demand in units
+- D - demand in units;

-H - carrying cost per unit
+- H - carrying cost per unit.

 3) Minimum Order Quantity

 The definition of Minimum Order Quantity (MOQ) is pretty straightforward: it refers to a minimum quantity of goods that retailers have to order from their suppliers to keep their relationship active.
-In other words, if your order does not reach the MOQ threshold set by the supplier, he won’t accept and fulfill your order.
+In other words, if your order does not reach the MOQ threshold set by the supplier, they won’t accept and fulfill your order.

-However, usually, the higher MOQ is set by the supplier, the less retailer has to pay per unit.
+However, usually, the higher the MOQ is set by the supplier, the less the retailer has to pay per unit.
 For instance, if you buy products in bulk, you can get a lower price per unit.
 Additionally, if you as a retailer comply with MOQ requirements established by a supplier, this contributes to maintaining steady partnerships which are very important.
 Steady and healthy relations between suppliers and retailers usually mean competitive prices and valuable deals for both.

 4) FIFO: First-In, First-Out